swanson/lagom/README.md

 # Lagom

-> Lagom is a Swedish word with no direct English equivalent, meaning "just the right amount"
+> #### *Lagom* is a Swedish word with no direct English equivalent, meaning "just the right amount"

-A [Jekyll][j] blog theme with just the right amount of style.
+Lagom, a [Jekyll][j] blog theme with just the right amount of style.
 Extracted lovingly from [http://mdswanson.com][mds] for your enjoyment

 * Responsive, based on [Skeleton][skeleton]